-In the cities the regulations for taking SCOTT bikes (e) by public transport differ.
+In the cities the regulations for taking SCOTT bikes by public transport differ (e+f).
 In some places there are for example off-times when you are not allowed to take your SCOTT bike with you or only with an additional bicycle ticket.
 Inform yourself in time about the regulations of carrying the bicycle before you start the trip!

-The regulations for taking bicycles and pedelecs with you by train (f) differ in each country.
+The regulations for taking bicycles and pedelecs with you by train differ in each country.
 Inform yourself in time about the respective transport regulations.

-Remove, if necessary, heavy or bulky pannier bags and luggage for an easier boarding and disembarking of the train.
+- Remove, if necessary, heavy or bulky pannier bags and luggage for an easier boarding and disembarking of the train. - SCOTT bikes transported on a tail gate pad are not covered under the guarantee.
+Transportation of this type is undertaken at the owner's sole risk and SCOTT SPORTS SA take no responsibility for any damaged caused.